joanfrancesblanc/emojos/README.md

 # emojos
-Custom Flag Emojis for Mastodon and more
+Custom Emojis for Mastodon and more.
 These are 36x26 PNG extracted from SVG originals built using Inskcape.
+Flags use on intent Twemoji layout (36x26, rounded corners).
 All SVG versions are in the ZIP file.
-List of PNG files / explanation:
+List of PNG files / explanation (SVG ones are in a zip file).
 ## Historical and current flags in Occitania (Occitan name)
 * aguiana: Duchy of Guyenne (Aguiana, Guiana)
 * aran: Val of Aran